luiszeni/dog_breed/README.md

-# Dog Breed Recognition, Detection, Segmentation and Enroling.
+# Dog Breed Recognition, Detection, Segmentation, and Enroling.

-This repo contains the code of a miniproject to a interview that I dit in 11/2020.
-The objective is to recognize dod breeds in images and enroll new breeds without re-training the model.
+This repo contains the code of a mini-project to an interview that I did in November/2020.
+The objective is to recognize dog breeds in images and enroll new breeds without re-training the model.

+I chose to use mask-RCNN as a base model for this project.
+I could train a simple and straightforward classification pipeline to solve the problem.
+However, I believe that using the mask-RCNN is more attractive as it allows to extract features only inside the dog detection boundaries.
+As it detects the dog, it solves the problem of multiple instances of different dog breeds in the same image.

+The model's training starts from a pretrained coco model witch already knows how to detect dogs and other object classes.
+I modified the mask-rcnn model to deal only with two classes (background and dog).
+However, if a dog is found, the model will also classify the detections, although all the 100 dog breeds categories.
+I could directly detect all the dog breeds without this two step-classification (if dog -> dog_breed).
+Anyway,  as our objective is also to enroll new dog breeds after the training, the network must recognize if a dog is present or not in the images.

+Ok.
+Let's start.

-### Requirements:
+### System Requirements:
 - Linux OS (I did not tested it on other OS.)
 - python3 packages and versions used (listed using pip freeze):

+    - click==7.1.2
+    - cycler==0.10.0
+    - Cython==0.29.21
+    - Flask==1.1.2
+    - Flask-Uploads==0.2.1
+    - future==0.18.2
+    - itsdangerous==1.1.0
+    - Jinja2==2.11.2
+    - joblib==0.17.0
+    - kiwisolver==1.3.1
+    - MarkupSafe==1.1.1
+    - matplotlib==3.3.3
+    - numpy==1.19.1
+    - opencv-python==4.2.0.34
+    - Pillow==7.2.0
+    - pycocotools==2.0.2
+    - pyparsing==2.4.7
+    - python-dateutil==2.8.1
+    - scikit-learn==0.23.2
+    - scipy==1.5.4
+    - six==1.15.0
+    - sklearn==0.0
+    - threadpoolctl==2.1.0
+    - torch==1.6.0+cu92
+    - torchvision==0.7.0+cu92
-    - certifi==2020.6.20
+    - tqdm==4.52.0
-    - **TODO**
+    - Werkzeug==0.16.1

 - An Nnvidia GPU wuth suport to CUDA to train the model
     - I used cuda 10.2 and cudnn 7.0
     - I used an Nvidia Titan Xp with 12G of memory.
-But it shold be ok to train if you have a GPU with at least 8Gb.
+But it should be ok to train if you have a GPU with at least 8Gb (Maybe you will need to reduce the batch size).
     - **NOTICE**: different versions of Pytorch have different memory usages.

 ### Installation